mansim07/datamesh-datagenerator/README.md

 ## TODOs:
 1. Generate credit card events data e.g. https://jis-eurasipjournals.springeropen.com/articles/10.1186/s13635-018-0076-9/figures/4

 2. Add fraud indicator and add a module to generate cc to mapping data to generate fraudulent transactions

 3. Other data - terminal_ids

+4. Create a PySpark version of code for generating big data and running it using Spark serverless